molv/bash_scripts/README.md

 ## sshcopyid.sh ##
 **Simple script for send your public ssh key to the list of machines.**<br />
 <br />Usage: './deploy_cron_script.sh servers_list.txt'

+## nfs_check.sh ##
+**This script checks state of the NFS share by searching specified filetype, remounts it and restarts dependent service.
+All info should be specified by variables.**<br />
 ____
 ## virsh_check.sh ##
 **This script checks state of virtual machines managed by virt-manager and start them up if some of machines are not running.
 Made for national locale.**